What You Should Know

 Often the color of this mushroom is deep violet, and then it could easily be confused with the Violet Webcap Cortinarius violaceus.

-Lepista Sordida is not easily separated from Lepista Nuda.
+Lepista sordida is not easily separated from Clitocybe nuda.
 To make matters worse this thin-fleshed member of the Lepista genus occurs in some of the same habitats.

 Other names: Sordid Blewit, Dirty Blewit.